jamesthompson/piserv/README.md

 # piserv

-A haskell-powered web server for Raspberry Pi Model B+ GPIO control making use of the haskell [wiringPi](https://hackage.haskell.org/package/wiringPi) package and [servant](https://hackage.haskell.org/package/servant).
+A haskell-powered web server for Raspberry Pi GPIO control making use of the haskell [wiringPi](https://hackage.haskell.org/package/wiringPi) package and [servant](https://hackage.haskell.org/package/servant).

 ## Running the server

-Download this repo and use the zipped binary `piserver` on your RPi model B. **Not tested on other RPis yet**.
+Download this repo and use the zipped binary `piserver` on your RPi. **Only tested on a Model B+ RPi as of yet**.

 Please install the low-level [wiringpi](http://wiringpi.com/) library first on your RPi thus: